/* Scenario metadata

 You roll level.

 It is remarkably easier.
 The controller is doing your heading management for you; all you do is hold a coordinated standard-rate turn when he says turn, and hold level when he says stop.
 Your scan narrows to SAM, airspeed, altimeter.
-The whiskey compass becomes almost irrelevant for heading — it's just a sanity check.
+The whiskey compass becomes almost irrelevant for heading, just a sanity check.

 <<set $nogyro to true>>